cloudflare/cloudflare-docs/products/cloudflare-one/src/content/tutorials/secure-dns-devices.md

 ![Account View](../static/secure-web-gateway/secure-dns-devices/account-view.png)

-Input your Cloudflare for Teams org name.
+Input your Cloudflare for Teams [team name](/glossary#team-name).
 You will have created this during the Cloudflare Access setup flow.
 You can find it under the `Authentication` tab in the `Access` section of the sidebar.

 ![Org Name](../static/secure-web-gateway/secure-dns-devices/org-name.png)